 Outside of beaches and watersports like snorkeling and diving, there isn't much to Malmok.
 In order to find the island's most popular attractions such as casinos, natural sites, and landmarks, you'll have to be willing to travel -- but not far.
 Even if you stick to just within a 12 mile radius of the island it is easy to keep busy.

-You will discover a large selection of beaches to visit in and around the area.
-Snorkeling is available at some of these beaches, for those who enjoy this relaxing pastime.
-You can click on each beach name for more detail concerning that individual beach.
+You will find a large number of beaches to visit in and around the area.
+Snorkeling is an option at some locations, for visitors who enjoy the underwater scene.
+Just click on the name of each beach to get additional information concerning that part of the coast.

-A beach where you may find people snorkeling is Malmok Beach.
+If you are looking for a snorkeling spot, a location where that's an option is Malmok Beach.
 Water sports are a particularly popular activity at Malmok, but if lounging in the sand is your thing, no worries.
 The atmosphere is relaxed and you can watch as sailboats and catamarans come in and out during the day to let snorkelers off in the shallow waters.

-Another good choice for those who enjoy snorkeling is Arashi Beach.
-Arashi Beach is a favorite spot among snorkelers and windsurfers, though a very pleasant experience can be had on shore as well.
+Arashi Beach: Arashi Beach is a favorite spot among snorkelers and windsurfers, though a very pleasant experience can be had on shore as well.
 Tropical huts dot the beach for shade, and just off the beach, fascinating wildlife can be admired.

-Another landmark worth visiting is National Archaeological Museum Aruba.
+Another interesting landmark worth visiting is National Archaeological Museum Aruba.
 It is located in downtown Oranjestad, 5.6 mi.
 South of central Malmok.
-Artifacts here shed light on the origins of the first inhabitants of the island and then tour you through the centuries to the cultural landscape today.
+Open Tuesday through Friday 10:00 a.m. to 5:00 p.m.

 Bushiribana: The site of a two former gold smelters built in 1825 by the Aruba Island Gold Mining Company, these ruins are a popular stop for visitors on there way to visit the Natural Bridge, and can't help but snap a few pictures of the unique rock formations.